halnasri/nlohmann_json/TSF/trustable/statements/JLS-58.md

             - "https://github.com/eclipse-score/inc_nlohmann_json/actions"
 ---

-Github host environment is used as test environment for eclipse-score/inc_nlohmann_json.
+Github hosted runners are used as the test environment for eclipse-score/inc_nlohmann_json.